AbhiK002/virtual-keyboard/README.md

 # Virtual Keyboard
 A GUI application made in python using tkinter

-This is my first ever proper GUI based application after learning tkinter recently.
+This is my first ever proper GUI based application project after learning tkinter recently.
+I made it to practice and get more used to working with tkinter

 ### Features
 - You can open the keyboard settings menu with the button in the bottom right corner